Sai-10z/DiseaseSense/README.md

 - **Efficient model storage and loading** using Joblib
 - **Native probability estimation** through `predict_proba()`

-The trained Logistic Regression model is serialized as: model.joblib
+The final model is serialized as `model.joblib` and loaded by the Django application for real-time predictions.

 ---

-# 🛠️ What I Built

-DiseaseSense was developed as an end-to-end Machine Learning and Full-Stack Web Development project.

-The implementation includes:

-- 📊 **Dataset Analysis & Preprocessing** — Explored and prepared the symptom/disease dataset for supervised classification.
-- 🧪 **Model Training & Evaluation** — Trained and compared multiple classification algorithms including Logistic Regression, KNN, Naïve Bayes, Decision Tree, Random Forest, and Gradient Boosting.
+## 🛠️ Implementation Highlights

+The project includes the following key components:

+- Performed data preprocessing and exploratory data analysis (EDA).
+- Trained and compared multiple machine learning models.
-- 🏆 **Model Selection** — Evaluated model performance and selected Logistic Regression for application deployment.
+- Selected and deployed a Logistic Regression model using Joblib.
-- 💾 **Model Serialization** — Saved the trained model using Joblib for integration with the Django application.
-- ⚙️ **Prediction Pipeline** — Built the backend pipeline that converts selected symptoms into the feature representation required by the model and performs real-time inference.
+- Built the prediction pipeline.
-- 📊 **Probability-Based Ranking** — Used `predict_proba()` to generate and rank the Top 3 model predictions.
+- Used `predict_proba()` to rank the Top 3 predicted conditions.
-- 🌐 **Django Integration** — Connected the trained ML model with a Django backend to process prediction requests.
+- Integrated the model with a Django backend.
-- 🎨 **Frontend Development** — Built the responsive user interface for symptom selection, analysis results, and care guidance.
-- 🚦 **Guidance Logic** — Implemented application-level urgency classification and specialist mapping based on predicted conditions.
+- Designed a responsive single-page interface.
+- Added specialist recommendations and consultation guidance.
-- 📍 **Healthcare Search Integration** — Added Google Maps integration for finding nearby specialists.
+- Integrated Google Maps for nearby specialists.
-- 📋 **Consultation Support** — Implemented appointment preparation checklists and condition-specific consultation questions.
-- ⚠️ **Safety Messaging** — Added medical disclaimers and emergency-care guidance to ensure predictions are presented as educational information rather than professional diagnosis.
+- Included medical disclaimers and emergency guidance.

 ---